+Comment [JCA17]: In this section, "department" refers to a member of the "appropriate faculty group" [of UL], according to footnote 2.
+Clarification needed here an in the 4 other uses of "department" and derivatives in this section

+Comment [JCA18]: Clarify.

+Comment [JCA19]: JFTT suggests "The Library" here.

+Comment [JCA20]: JFTT suggests this edit.

+Comment [JCA21]: JFTT suggests "Library

+Comment [JCA22]: Correction of scanning error

+Comment [JCA23]: According to footnote 2, "departmental" here (in 2.5.8) should refer to the "appropriate faculty group [of UL]".
+Clarify/edit.

+preserve confidentiality of solicited opinions.
-2.6 Submission to the Appointment and Promotion Committee and Operation of the Committee.

-2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Appointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
-Consult section 7.4 for a suggested order of the items in the completed personnel file.

-2.6.2 The Director's recommendation letter is considered a draft until reviewed for confidentiality of solicited opinions (see section 2.5.8).

-2.6.3 March 15 is the deadline for submission of all mandatory tenure (continuing appointment) motions.
+- 2.6 Submission to the Committee on Library Personnel PolicyLibrary Promotion and Tenure Committee and Operation of the Committee. - 2.6.1 It shall be the responsibility of the Director to forward the recommendation letter, together with the completed file, to the Committee on Library Personnel PolicyAppointment and Promotion Committee, or directly to the Provost in the case of candidates seeking promotion to Senior Assistant Librarian rank.
+Consult section 7.4 for a suggested order of the items in the completed personnel file. - 2.6.2 The Director's recommendation letter is considered a draft until reviewed for confidentiality of solicited opinions (see section 2.5.8). - 2.6.3 March 15 is the deadline for submission of all mandatory tenure (continuing appointment) motions.
 An earlier date, January 1st, is the deadline for non-mandatory recommendations.
 It is understood, however, that the wide variation in appointment anniversary dates of librarians may require some adjustment of these deadlines.
-In no case may a file be submitted less than three months prior to the anniversary date.

-2.6.4 The rank of all members of the Appointment and Promotion Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured library faculty member.

-2.6.5 All members of the Appointment and Promotion Committee must hold continuing appointment except for the one non-tenured library faculty member.

-2.6.6 Library faculty members of the Appointment and Promotion Committee may not be candidates for promotion while members of the Committee.

-2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus Library or HSC Library).

-2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration.

-2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian.

-2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
+In no case may a file be submitted less than three months prior to the anniversary date. - 2.6.4 The rank of all members of the Committee on Library Personnel PolicyAppointment and Promotion Committee must be at the level of Associate Professor/Associate Librarian or higher except for the one non-tenured library faculty member. - 2.6.5 All members of the Committee on Library Personnel PolicyAppointment and Promotion Committee must hold continuing appointment except for the one non-tenured library faculty member. - 2.6.6 Library faculty members of the Committee on Library Personnel PolicyAppointment and Promotion Committee may not be candidates for promotion while members of the Committee. - 2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus Library University Libraries or HSC Library). - 2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration. - 2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian. - 2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
 All communications to and from the Committee shall be in writing.

+Comment [JCA24]: According to footnote 2, this ought to mean the internal subdivision of UL.
+Clarify.

+Comment [JCA25]: If this is a "false correction", and either "Main Campus Library" or "Main Campus Libraries" is correct, then one or the other of these should replace "University Libraries" (in the corrections) throughout.

+Comment [JCA26]: This limitation definitely applies to the Univ.
+Senate's Library Promotion and Tenure Committee.
+Does that suggest that it is that committee which is being referred to throughout this section (No. 2)?
+If so, is this outdated policy?